tedkim97/tedkim97.github.io/_posts/2019-8-29-custom_chocolate_mold.md

 I validated whether polycarbonate is food safe, and easy to use for thermoforming etc. Then I bought a few sheets of polycarbonate on amazon.
 Unfortunately I assumed that the Makyuu formbox would get hot enough to properly heat the polycarbonate (it did not) that I purchased online, but even with an additional heatgun it wasn't hot enough to reach proper molding temperatures.
 In order to make it work, I had to use Makyuu's **proprietary**[^2] "food safe" sheets (that I couldn't find any additional information online if they were ACTUALLY food safe aside from the company website).

 [^2]: This is the worst and I hate your company if you do this.
 I understand WHY businesses do this, but it doesn't mean I have to like it.

+**Note for people who want to do something similar:** If you look closely at my wooden chocolate bar models, you'll see **very small** drill holes in the engraved parts of both molds.
+This is to let the vacuum (under the thermoformer) suck out more air and more tightly wrap the mold.
+This did not have any noticeable effects on the plastic mold and produced better engravings - I would recommend doing this.

 <!-- ![chocolate template](/figures/chocolate_fig4.jpg){: .center-image }  -->
 <img src="/figures/chocolate_fig4.jpg" loading="lazy" alt="chocolate template" class="center-image"/>